-Lobelias are small plants, 3 to 10 inches tall, that are covered with the most vivid blue flowers imaginable from early summer until frost (Fig. 1).
+Lobelias are small plants, 3 to 10 inches tall, that are covered with the most vivid blue flowers imaginable from early summer until frost (Figure 1).
 Lobelias have either very compact growth quite suitable to edgings or mass plantings, or long trailing stems, which will gently tumble over the edges of a container or raised bed, providing a bold splash of color wherever used.
 Cultivars are available with flowers of blue, violet, pink, white, or purple, often with a contrasting white or yellow eye.

 Scientific name: Lobelia erinus